Klaus Schulze, one of the founding fathers of German electronic music, is dead

 In the 1970s, this 2-meter colossus was one of the main ambassadors of hovering rock, sharing the stage with Mike Oldfield and the English group Pink Floyd.
 He was a member of the German krautrock band Tangerine Dreams.

 Guitarist, then drummer, he rubbed shoulders with all the exercises: film music, diverted interpretation of themes from the classical repertoire, and even the production of variety stars (the German group Alphaville).
-His pieces, which could exceed thirty minutes, have become classics of electronic music.
+His pieces, which might exceed thirty minutes, have become classics of electronic music.

 Many artists, from Brian Eno to David Bowie, via Damon Albarn and Kanye West, have claimed their heritage.